MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-role-centers.md

 ![Role Center overview](media/rolecenter-overview.png "Role Center overview")

 ## Navigation area
 The navigation area appears at the top of the Role Center page, and provides links to other objects, such as pages, reports, and codenits, and more.
 You define the navigation area by adding actions to the Role Center page.
-The navigation area is subdivided into smaller areas, based on the `area()` control.
+The navigation area is subdivided into smaller areas by using the `area()` control.
 The following table describes the elements in the navigation area:

 |    |Area|Description|More information|
 |----|-------|-----------|----------------|